matthewreagan/GIFPop/README.md

 2. Adjust the size, trimming, and other options if needed _(Note: only resizing is reflected in the preview, trimming and other options will be visible in the saved GIF)_
 3. Click 'Save GIF...' to export the new GIF

+## Installation

+- If you have gifsicle installed, GIFPop will your local version for processing
+- If you don't have gifsicle installed, GIFPop will use the precompiled version bundled with app.
+Thus, no setup is necessary for GIFPop, just run the app.

 ## Gifsicle

-**GIFPop** provides a simple GUI for a few commonly-used features of [Gifsicle](https://github.com/kohler/gifsicle), however it barely scratches the surface of what Gifsicle can do.
+**GIFPop** provides a simple GUI for a few commonly-used features of [gifsicle](https://github.com/kohler/gifsicle), however it barely scratches the surface of what Gifsicle can do.
 For more options, you can run Gifsicle from the  command-line.

 ## ToDo's